khenidak/kubernetes-azure/README.md

 4. Use different Azure storage accounts.

 5. Each is an Azure Availability Set that has its own fault and upgrade domains.

+## The repo contain the following node group types:##

+1. Standard node groups, you can use these node groups for general purpose compute.

+2. Node Groups with ILB, a standard node group + an internal load balancers that can be used to face other systems connected to the same VNET.

+3. Node Groups with LB, a standard node group + external load balancers those can be used to ingest traffic from external sources (internet).

+> All the templates in this repo use CoreOs, the scripts contain notes on how to use a different distro.
+Each node group can run it is own Linux distro.

 ## Capacity, Limits and Scale ##